 Encourage your child to communicate with their manager to build up a good relationship with them.

 Try and ensure that your child arrives on time to both training and matches as latecomers can have a negative impact on a team’s preparation.

+Check in with your child’s coach from time to time; ask how you can support their training by reinforcing messages around effort and application.

 Ensure your child is picked up on time from training and matches.
 A manager shouldn’t have to wait around minding children after a session or match has finished.